Watch for the legendary green flash

-There are many different types of green flash.
 Some describe a streak or ray of the color green … like a green flame shooting up from the sunrise or sunset horizon.

 The most common green flash, though – the one most people describe – is a flash of the color green seen when the sun is nearly entirely below the horizon.

 Again … you need a distant horizon to see any of these phenomena, and you need a distinct edge to the horizon.
 That’s why these green flashes, streaks, and rays are most often seen over the ocean.
 But you can see them over land, too, if your horizon is far enough away.